 If any of you are a bit hesitant because of the peanut butter in this soup, don’t be!
-It’s absolutely delicious!!!
+It’s amazingly delicious!!!
 The peanut butter is not overwhelming, but gives this soup a depth and amazing richness.
 This soup is so hearty, satisfying and chock full of good-for-you ingredients.
-It includes chicken and a variety of chopped veggies, lots of fresh spinach, whole wheat couscous and a nice spice to it.
+It includes chicken and a variety of chopped veggies, lots of fresh spinach, whole wheat couscous with a nice spice to it.
 The skinny for 1 main course serving, 228 calories, 11 grams of fat and 6 Weight Watchers POINTS PLUS.
 I hope you’ll give it a try…And if you do, I’d love to hear what you think!

 Prep Time: 20 minutes